eddiebrunson/100_Days_of_Code_log/README.md

 - [My Cloud Developer Notes](https://github.com/eddiebrunson/Cloud_Dev_Notes)
 - [Refactor Udagram Project](https://github.com/eddiebrunson/Refactor-Udagram-APP)

 **Thoughts:** I'm so happy I was finally able to get past my many npm dependency errors.
 I would follow the warning messages and update a dependency and it would create 5 more dependecy issues and break my project.
 I never had so many dependency issues before, but I learned a lot!
-I also figure out why I got these strange daemon errors when, I tried to build my docker image.
+I also figured out why I got these strange daemon errors when, I tried to build my docker image.
 I knew I did eveything right and I was correct!
 It turned out I ran out of storage on my Macbook Pro.
 So `docker build .` would constantly exit with various error messages such as a file system was read only.
 So glad I did not give up!
 Just a few more configurations and I'll finally be done with this project!

 ---